French Bulldogs vs. English Bulldogs: Similarities and Differences

 If you are considering adopting a Bulldog and are not sure if an English or French Bulldog is your cup of tea, then you have come to the right page!
 First of all, there are some extra things you need to know about each dog breed because not all Bulldog breeds are the same.
 Both of these two breeds have many characteristics in common with their cute wrinkly faces and friendly nature.
 However, they also have quite a lot of differences.

 It can be a difficult approach to decide which breed to adopt.
 When you are between a French Bulldog or an English Bulldog choosing wisely is the best route.
-It i’s essential to know what French Bulldogs and English bulldogs have in similarities and how they are different.
-Both of these breeds originate from England and have become pleasant pets, they are surely not the same in their appearance and personality, and sometimes differ in their health.
+It is essential to know what French Bulldogs and English bulldogs have in similarities and how they are different.
+Both of these breeds originate from England and have become pleasant pets, they are surely not the same in their appearance and personality and sometimes differ in their health.

 The French Bulldog is more of a compact, miniature variant of the English Bulldog.
-The French Bulldog’s most distinct feature is their erect “bat-like” ears, while the English Bulldog’s most discernible feature is their folded cheek skin that droops downward on both of their sides of the face.
+The French Bulldog’s most distinct feature is their erect “bat-like” ears, while the English Bulldog’s most discernible feature is their folded cheek skin that droops downward on both of sides of the face.
 Continue reading to find out the more definite features that will surely aid you in making your ultimate decision!

 Related Reading: Meet the White English Bulldog